github-copilot-resources/copilot-metrics-viewer/README.md

 **1. Start the server**

 If you are certain you have those scopes for the `roverdotcom` organization, you can start the app by running the startup script via terminal in a Codespace in this repo.
-This script will provision your GitHub token with the necessary scopes, set the token a the necessary environment variable, and start the web server.
+This script will provision your GitHub token with the necessary scopes, set the token in the necessary environment variable, and start the web server.

 ```shell
 ./start-server.sh